Dylouwu/MyNixy/.github/assets/README_template.md

 Other small modifications include:

-- Minecraft themed grub instead of relying on systemd-boot
+- Minecraft-themed grub instead of relying on systemd-boot, enhanced with early KMS and Plymouth for a better boot experience.
 - Zellij over tmux
 - Copilot shortcuts
 - C++ environment with clangd